-- When lifting the unopened crate a fork lift with fork extensions should be used. - Unpacked filters with tank (type 1) may be lifted by a fork lift or using a crane or overhead gantry, and straps. - Unpacked filters without tank (type 2) can be lifted using a crane or overhead gantry, and straps.
-The straps should be positioned as shown in Figure 3.3.
+- When lifting the unopened crate a fork lift with fork extensions should be used. - Unpacked filters with tank (type 1) may be lifted by a fork lift.
+Do not use a crane or overhead gantry, and straps!

 Before unloading, the working area should be fenced off according to local regulations to prohibit access by unauthorised persons.